Tejaswi-006/Secure-sync/README.md

+POLLUTION  REDUCTION  AND EFFICIENT  ENERGY  CONSUMPTION  USING SMART  GRID.

-# SecureSync
+ SecureSync
  Team Members:
  1.Akhila Rayala

  2.Tejaswi Tatineni

  3.Deshna Ramani
- POLLUTION  REDUCTION  AND EFFICIENT  ENERGY  CONSUMPTION  USING SMART  GRID.

 Our project, SecureSync, tackles the critical issue of inefficient energy consumption, wastage, and pollution caused by carbon emissions in the field of electricity usage.
 We address this challenge by leveraging the concept of smart grids and integrating advanced machine learning technologies.
 To enhance the security of smart grids, we incorporate blockchain technology.